 The type N is the final model of the P-47 Thunderbolt.
-In order to fulfill the escorting mission accompanying the strategic bomber, it was necessary to extend the cruising distance.
-In order to install additional fuel, it is only necessary to add to the main wing other than the drop tank, and the type N has become the main wing of a completely different shape from the previous one.
-It was a very excellent aircraft in the late WWII that also carries out bombing missions.
+To fulfill the escorting mission accompanying the strategic bomber, it was necessary to extend the cruising distance.
+To install additional fuel, it is only necessary to add to the main wing other than the drop tank, and the type N has become the main wing of a completely different shape from the previous one.
+It was a very excellent aircraft in late WWII that also carries out bombing missions.

 Revell shows production skill level from 1 to 5, and since this P-47N is level 4, it is the next level of the most difficult one.
 It seems to be roughly divided by the total number of parts.
 The part of rockets and bombs, probably, the number of parts has increased.

 There was advice on the other marking that the antenna wire should be set, and this aircraft did not have it.
 I wonder if the line was stretched.
 I imagine that it was enough as much as three antennas and no need lines.

 On the backside of the right-wing, there is a stamp of Revell 1997 U.S.A.
 I dare to leave it as a memorial mark because it is an invisible place, it’s a kit about 20 years ago… It seems just recently.

 There is somewhat a burr and the gates are thick, but if assembled carefully it was not so difficult.
 Just honestly, it’s harder than Tamiya and Hasegawa.
 The decal is very beautiful and good quality.

 As I saw the package, I thought blue would stand out more, after the building was finished.
 Maybe the box art has such a strong impression because the back is the sea blue and the box is also blue.
 There is a slight blue paint on the nose and tail, it is a nice coloring and accent.